adrian-dip/quora-scraper/readme.md

 ### topics=None

 Expected input: list.
-Example: ['Computer_sciece', 'Physics']
+Example: ['Computer_science', 'Physics']

 ### question_links=None
 Expected input: list.
 Links to questions if you already scraped topics or are using data from your own sources.